 By the end of each key stage, pupils are expected to know, apply and understand the matters, skills and processes specified in the relevant programme of study.

-A dual curriculum approach following the school closure in March 2020 ensured that Music continued to be delivered in a way which reflected the subject’s vision and approach to learning.
+A duel curriculum approach following the school closure in March 2020 and January 2021 ensured that Music continued to be delivered in a way which reflected the subject’s vision and approach to learning.
 Furthermore, due to Corona Virus restrictions we cannot currently offer any instrumental lessons.
 When restrictions are lifted we will resume our usual and full offer of lessons.

 Extra- curricular Musical Opportunities at Greenbank: